-• The growing need for power and efficient energy management in diverse industries (AI data centers, electric mobility and DC factories), increasing adoption of renewables (wind, solar and hydrogen), bi- directional flow of power in the grid and distributed energy resource management (DERM) are driving grid complexity and capacity expansion, thereby creating demand for our grid monitoring solutions.
+• The growing need for power and efficient energy management in diverse industries (AI data centers, electric mobility and DC factories), increasing adoption of renewables (wind, solar and hydrogen), bi- directional flow of power in the grid and distributed energy resource management (DERM) are driving grid complexity and capacity expansion.
+This has created demand for our grid monitoring solutions, which monitor critical assets that are deployed in the grid, including transformers, switch gears, solar and wind farms, and nuclear reactors.